 How is mpox spread?

-Mpox can be spread from person to person through close, personal, often skin-to-skin contact, including:
+Mpox can be spread to anyone through close, personal, often skin-to-skin contact, including:

 Mpox is not nearly as contagious at COVID-19.
 It doesn't spread from casual conversation or simply walking by someone in a store.
 You need to have prolonged, physical contact or share bedding or clothing with someone who has the virus for it to spread.